sweinst/Grafology/docs/algos/minimum_spanning_tree.md

 # Minimum spanning tree
 For an undirected graph $G(V,E)$, a *spanning tree* is a subset of edges such as:
-- it touches all the vertices of the garph
+- it touches all the vertices of the graph
 - it forms a tree (G is connected without cycles)

 A minimum *spanning tree (MST)* or *minimum weight spanning tree* is the spanning tree with the least total edge cost.